 PUT YOUR IDEAS ON PAPER

 Drafting is when the student begins to corral the unruly fruits of the prewriting stage into orderly sentences and paragraphs.

-When their writing is based on solid research and planning, this will be much easier for the student to manage.
+When their writing is based on solid research and planning, it will be much easier for the student to manage.
 A poorly executed first stage can see pencils stuck at the starting line and persistent complaints of ‘writer’s block’ from the students.

-However, do encourage your students not to get too attached to any ideas that they may have generated in Stage 1.
+However, do encourage your students not to get too attached to any ideas they may have generated in Stage 1.
 Writing is thinking too and your students need to leave room for their creativity to express itself at all stages of the process.

 The most important thing about this stage is for the student to keep moving.
 A text is written word-by-word, much as a bricklayer builds a wall by laying brick upon brick.

 Instill in your students that they shouldn’t get too hung up on stuff like spelling and grammar in these early stages.

 Likewise, they shouldn’t overthink things.
 The trick here is to get the ideas down fast – everything else can be polished up later.